-At no time, under any circumstances, or by anyone, communications tool (written, verbal, photographic, or technological) be used in any form of harassment, shaming, or issuing of threats to any individual or individuals.
-Any such behavior will result in disciplinary action up to and including dismissal as a volunteer.
+At no time, under any circumstances, or by anyone, shall communications tools (written, verbal, photographic, or technological) be used in any form of harassment, shaming, or issuing of threats to any individual or individuals.
+Any such behavior by a volunteer shall be reported to the Head of Staff and will result in disciplinary action up to and including dismissal as a volunteer.